Heat vs. Knicks Predictions & Picks - Eastern Conference Semifinals Game 4

 Heat Performance Insights

-- The Heat rank fourth-worst in the NBA with a 34.4% shooting percentage from downtown.
-Meanwhile, they are making 12 treys per game (16th-ranked in league).
+- The Heat rank 16th in the NBA by draining 12 treys per game, but they have a 34.4% shooting percentage from beyond the arc, which ranks fourth-worst in the league.

 Knicks Performance Insights